 New Security APIs on the Mac

-Benefitting from a unified system architecture, Apple Silicon Macs will have new security APIs to make them more secure without compromising performance.
+Benefitting from unified system architecture, Apple Silicon Macs will have new security APIs to make them more secure without compromising performance.
 All the new security features are the ones available on iPhone and iPad because of their unified architecture.

 - Write XOR execute (W^X) to minimize security vulnerabilities by making fast switch memory pages to either writeable or executable and never at the same time.